AriFaradisa/Dell-5570-Hackintosh/README.md

 	•	Updated clover
 	•	Updated all kexts to latest version
 	•	Optimise config.plist and acpi hotpatches.
+	•	Move from usbinjectall and UIAC.aml to native usb
+	•	I2C Touchpad working in GPIO mode.
+	•	Working HDMI 1080p and audio.
 	•	Added a guide for bios editing (only for expert members).
 Please don't use my efi version without these patches.
 You won't be able to boot.

 Note:  I really think that with this version we are as close to MacOs as we can get.
 I will still keep trying to optimise it.